 \subsection{Summary of the extended two-level model}

 In this section, we have constructed a model to reproduce the observed periodic SRs.
 The model, X2MB, is based on the Maxwell-Bloch equations with the reduced number of energy levels, and can be solved by numerical integrations.
-We first derived the T2B model from X2MB.
+We first found that the X2MB results show periodic SRs for constant input parameters in a certain parameter region.
+By analyzing the eigenvalues of the linearized X2MB equations, we were able to successfully identify the parameter space where periodic SRs occur.
+Detailed numerical simulations support the validity of the eigenvalue analysis.
+We also derived the T2B model from X2MB.
 It is at least partially integrable and gives analytical expressions for the SR period $T$, pulse duration $\Delta T$ and the number of SR photons.
 These predictions are found to be in good agreement with the numerical simulation results of the X2MB model (see Appendix \ref{sec:comparison}).

-It is also found that the X2MB results show periodic SRs for a certain parameter region.
-By analyzing the eigenvalues of the linearized X2MB equations, we were able to successfully identify the parameter space where periodic SRs occur.
-Detailed numerical simulations support the validity of the eigenvalue analysis. \\
+The model indicates that self-organizing periodicity stems from the nonlinear nature of the differential equation.
+We also find that coherence is another important factor in this respect.
+Standard rate equations that use stimulated emission/absorption terms do not produce everlasting periodic pulses in the desired parameter space (see Appendix \ref{app:rateeq} for details).

 The important question here is whether the model as a whole can reproduce our experimental results.
 As already mentioned, the result of the simulation with the actual experimental parameters does not show any periodicity.
 In other words, the experimentally realized periodic SR is outside the theoretically predicted periodic SR region.
 This conclusion holds even if we consider the uncertainties of the parameters.
 The above conclusion implies that some other mechanism is needed to reproduce the observed periodic SR for the actual experimental parameter set.